OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/nonlinear/newton.rst

 **max_sub_solves**

-  This option is used in conjuction with the "solve_subsystems" option.
+  This option is used in conjunction with the "solve_subsystems" option.
 It controls the number of iterations for which the NewtonSolver will allow subsystems to solve themselves.
 When the iteration count exceeds `max_sub_solves`,  Newton returns to its default behavior.